 The World Health Organization (WHO) estimates that patient harm is the 14th leading cause of global disease burden, comparable to malaria and tuberculosis, with 42.7 million adverse events occurring during hospitalizations.
-It is unsettling to learn that according to a scientific study in 2018, incoming C-CDA data had a 100% error rate.
-Are the errors significant, such as missing when a patient has a life-threatening allergy to certain medications, or are the errors insignificant such as an empty field or garbled notations?
-EHR systems can't always identify incoming data issues.
+According to a scientific study, incoming C-CDA data had a 100% error rate.
+Are the errors significant, such as missing a life-threatening allergy to medications, or are the errors insignificant such as an empty field or garbled notations?
+If clinicians are not even aware of this issue, how could you, as a provider, take action?

+Electronic Health Record (EHR) systems can't always identify incoming data issues.
 Clinicians are unable to see the erroneous codes in the CDA files on their screens.
-If clinicians are not aware of this issue, why would you, as a hospital system, take action?

 In the Health Sciences sector, where sentinel events impact every level of an organization, any risk is unacceptable.
 The bottom line is that data exchange errors impact individual patients, their families, the medical staff charged with their care, payers, medical practices, and hospital management.

 Internal and external organizational changes can increase the risk of data errors: new staff, new data exchange partners, software upgrades, terminology changes - all can unwittingly create new challenges.
-Unprotected by internal data controls, inbound data poses an undetected risk.
+Unprotected by internal data controls, inbound data poses a significant and undetected risk.